 But what happens after students receive their degrees or diplomas?
 Are there job opportunities out there for online culinary school graduates?

 As it turns out, the career path of an online graduate may look very similar to that of an on-campus student.
 Today, we’re going to discuss the traits hiring chefs look for, what online culinary students have the opportunity to learn, and where they may find work after graduation.

 What Do Hiring Chefs Look for in Culinary School Grads?

-When beginning your career in the culinary or pastry arts, it may be wise to start with the end in mind.
+When beginning your career in the culinary or pastry arts, it’s wise to start with the end in mind.
 What skills or traits will future hiring chefs be on the lookout for?

 To start, most hiring chefs will expect graduates to have a solid foundation of knife skills and proper food handling.
 They may also require proficiency with cooking terminology, core cooking methods, and seasoning techniques.
 Baking basics may also be expected, like quick breads or biscuits.

-Of course, these expectations will depend on the position and type of food establishment.
+Of course, these expectations will depend on the position and type of foodservice establishment.
 An entry-level job with a pastry chef may not demand as much knowledge of proteins, for example.